Peach Glaze

 Step Four: Make the Glaze

 To make the glaze, combine one cup of mashed peaches with the water and sugar in a medium saucepan and bring the mixture to a boil.
-You can use your food processor to mash the peaches, but I just used my potato masher since I like more texture to the glaze.
+You can use your food processor to mash the peaches, but I just used my potato masher since I like the texture of the glaze.

-Some people willl add a little lemon juice to their glaze for a more tart flavor.
+Some people add lemon juice to their glaze for a more tart flavor.
 I’ve also heard others like to add a teaspoon of cinnamon for a unique flavor change.

 Let the glaze simmer on low heat until it’s clear.
 Remove the mixture from the stove and stir in the butter.
 Let it cool before assembling the fruit on the cake.